 - Preheat your oven to 250 degrees (F) and line two baking sheets **I found that parchment paper worked best**

 - Transfer your meringue to a piping bag or using a spoon, place the mixture onto your lined baking sheet 2 inches apart

 - Place the baking sheets into the oven for 50 minutes, rotate the sheets, and bake for an additional 50 minutes (total of 100 minutes bake time)

 - Turn the oven off and let the meringues sit in the closed oven until they have dried out (I left them for an hour)

 - Transfer to an airtight container (keeps 3-7 days)

-Online aquafaba advice is abundant and there is even a Facebook Group devoted to vegan meringues.
-Their Hits and Misses Page reveals that: Cocoa is not a good additive to use as it deflates the meringue, powdered sugar does not work well because it can have additives like corn starch, and that you really, really need the cream of tartar.
-After my complete fail with the butter bean liquid, creating quality meringues with chickpea aquafaba turned out to be easier than originally thought.
+I found a lot of good advice online and there is even a Facebook group devoted to vegan meringues.
+What I learned from scouring the comments on the Hits & Misses page was: Cocoa is not a good additive to use as it deflates the meringue, powdered sugar does not work well–it can have additives like corn starch, and that you really, really need the cream of tartar.
+After my complete fail with the butter bean liquid, I was delighted at how easy it was to create quality meringues with chickpea aquafaba.
 The biggest inconvenience is the time it takes to make them, but if you are a fan of meringue cookies, you will not mind the wait & you will love these aquafaba meringues!